liuyifan22/liuyifan22.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-Suspendisse condimentum, libero vel tempus mattis, risus risus vulputate libero, elementum fermentum mi neque vel nisl.
-Maecenas facilisis maximus dignissim.
-Curabitur mattis vulputate dui, tincidunt varius libero luctus eu.
-Mauris mauris nulla, scelerisque eget massa id, tincidunt congue felis.
-Sed convallis tempor ipsum rhoncus viverra.
-Pellentesque nulla orci, accumsan volutpat fringilla vitae, maximus sit amet tortor.
-Aliquam ultricies odio ut volutpat scelerisque.
-Donec nisl nisl, porttitor vitae pharetra quis, fringilla sed mi.
-Fusce pretium dolor ut aliquam consequat.
-Cras volutpat, tellus accumsan mattis molestie, nisl lacus tempus massa, nec malesuada tortor leo vel quam.
-Aliquam vel ex consectetur, vehicula leo nec, efficitur eros.
-Donec convallis non urna quis feugiat.

-My research interest includes computer vision and LLM.
-My big idea is to build an education AI that can provide top-class education to every student in the world, no matter their region or financial status.
+I am Yifan Liu, an undergraduate student majoring in Electronic Engineering and Mathematics&Physics in Tsinghua University.
+My research interest includes computer vision and LLM, and have working experience in the fields of 3D Recognition and Generation.
+My aspiration is to build an education AI that can provide qualititive and personalized education to every student in the world, no matter their region or financial status.

 # 🔥 News